tegansnyder/Docker-Worker-Supervisor-Distributed-Crawler/readme.md

 ## Preface
 Please note this repositiory contains my experiment in building micro-services based web crawling operation using docker containers.
 It currently is not suitable for any production use and should only be viewed as skeleton template.
+My goal is to familarize myself with building a small micro services for web crawling.

 ## What this is?
 This is a example of creating a worker supervisor architecture to crawl the web using docker containers.
 I'm taking some inspiration from an article found [here](http://blog.semantics3.com/how-we-built-our-almost-distributed-web-crawler/).
 This repository consists of a few different micro services running as docker containers.
 These docker containers are listed below: